Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **Mana**: You gain +2 maximum mana

-**Focus**: Once a turn when you damage a creature you gain a stack of _focus_.
-For every tenth stack of focus, you gain +1 maximum mana. up to a maximum of 130 stacks.
+**Focus**: Once a turn when you cast a spell you gain stacks of focus equal to the mana spent.
+For every tenth stack of focus, you gain +1 maximum mana up to a maximum of 130 stacks.

 _Upgrade_: When the tear is fully stacked, it can be upgraded into Seraphs Embrace, Muramana or Fimbulwinter.